jjteston/superstore-sql-analysis/README.md

 - Sales exhibit strong seasonality, consistently peaking in November and December, with the highest monthly revenue reaching ~$509K.
 - Profitability declines sharply beyond a 20% discount, with higher discount levels often resulting in negative margins, indicating unsustainable pricing strategies.

+## 📌 Recommendations
+- Limit discount levels to below 20% to maintain profitability
+- Focus on high-margin categories like Technology to maximize profit
+- Improve cost efficiency in low-margin categories such as Furniture
+- Target high-value customers with personalized offers
+- Leverage peak seasonal months (Nov–Dec) with strategic campaigns

 ## 📬 Contact
 If you have feedback, questions, or opportunities, feel free to connect with me: